 How are you?
 “I AM FINE”.
 A big fat lie!

 Do any of us lock ourselves in the room and drench our pillows with tears when our thermometer reads 100?
 Perhaps not!
-We visit our physician, follow her instructions and give the necessary care to our body.
-Simple.
+We visit our physician, follow her instructions and give the necessary care to our bodies.

-So why do we complicate it when it is our mind that gets to a 100 degree Celsius?
+So why do we complicate it when it is our mind that gets to 100 degrees Celsius?
 Why isn’t the mind’s fever treated like just any other fever?
 And most importantly, why do we fall into traps of embarrassment or shame?

 A MENTAL DISORDER is JUST ANOTHER TYPE OF FLU!
 It does NOT make you an asset of the mental asylums or psychiatric hospitals.